ndabas/LOCATE/README.md

 are actually originating from the phone they claim to be originating from.

-Telecom operators must ensure that calls and messages to emergency numbers are routed to the same organization, especially in roaming scenarios.
+Telecom operators must ensure that both calls and messages to emergency numbers are routed to the same organization, especially in roaming scenarios.